 Scenic cemetery grounds

 Situated on 118 acres, the landscaped property opened in 1936 as a garden that overlooked Vancouver and had a magnificent view of the mountains.
-Albert called it “God’s Acres.”
+The founder, Albert F. Arnold, called it “God’s Acres.”
 Initially equipped with its own greenhouses, the park today has more than a million plants and continues to offer a peaceful and comforting environment with scenic views, 3 mausoleums and both flush-to-the-ground and upright monuments.